mozilla-services/socorro/docs/localdevenvironment.rst

     This should **NOT** be used for server environments, but you could base configuration for a server environment on this file.

-``never_on_a_server.env``
-    This holds a few environment variables that override secure defaults and are explicitly for a local development environment.

-    **These should never show up in a server environment.**

 ``test.env``
     This holds configuration specific to running the tests.
 It has some configuration value overrides because the tests are "interesting".